A woman playing the violin next to a piano in a dimly lit room.

 EXPERT & MENTOR

-Pianist, Composer | Educator at The Juilliard School & CUNY Graduate Center
+Pianist, Composer | Educator, The Juilliard School & CUNY Graduate Center

 © Tina Krohn

-• Lesley Malton
+• Leslie Malton

 EXPERT & MENTOR

-Award winning actress | Chair, German Actors’ Union | Emissary for Children with Rett Syndrome
+Award-winning actress | Chair, German Actors’ Union | Emissary for Children with Rett Syndrome

 • Taya König-Tarasevich